1990 Supercopa Libertadores

-The 1990 Supercopa Sudamericana was the third season of the Supercopa Sudamericana, a club football tournament for past Copa Libertadores winners.
+The 1990 Supercopa Libertadores was the third season of the Supercopa Libertadores, a club football tournament for past Copa Libertadores winners.
 The tournament was won by Olimpia, who beat Nacional 6–3 on aggregate in the final.

 Despite being a former Copa Libertadores winner, Colombian side Atlético Nacional were forced to withdraw after CONMEBOL had prohibited international matches in Colombia in 1990 following allegations that a referee was threatened by six gunmen on the occasion of a match between Atlético Nacional and Vasco da Gama during the 1990 Copa Libertadores quarter-finals.

 First round

 The matches were played from 18 October to 8 November.
 Teams from the same nation could not be drawn against one another.
 Boca Juniors, as the title holders, entered the competition at the quarter-finals.